Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 These are the standard requirements for a Non-Immigrant ED visa.
 Specific details can vary depending on where you apply and your individual circumstances.

-• Completed Non-Immigrant visa application form
+Completed Visa Application Completed Non-Immigrant visa application form.

 Documents Needed for a Thailand Education Visa